 The ever-growing trend of digitalization is giving rise to new capabilities and innovation in terms of skills, knowledge, and processes.
-With almost every human activity now digitally recorded, more data is being generated that didn't even existten years ago.
+With every human activity now digitally recorded, more data is being generated that didn’t even exist ten years ago.
 We are now seeing the myriad of different cloud services and new computing capabilities offered by cloud providers.
 But, there exist certain areas where things could go wrong.
-The fact that innovation and the digital marketing mix is expanding faster than cybersecurity infrastructures makes organizations vulnerable to posing cyber threats.
-Organizations are trying hard to stay in line with these evolving times, and thus, they have multiple incident response programs that are testedregularly.
+The fact that innovation and the digital marketing mix is expanding faster than cybersecurity infrastructures make organizations vulnerable to posing cyber threats.
+I think organizations are trying hard to stay in line with these evolving times, and thus, they have multiple incident response programs that are tested regularly.

-Today, if you ask any chief information security officer about recent malware or ransomware software, they are able to explain the technical nuances of how that software works and how it impacts the various deployed technologies.
-Therefore, it's not a technological issue; rather,it's about staying up with all the changes happening in the business at a certain point of time.
-Also, a degree of asymmetry is played out whenever something new (a cyber incident) is put into a business environmentwhen the attacker happens to be in the right place at the right time.
-In such scenarios, the security defenses can fail in reacting quickly enough to the threat, and the attacks is successful.
-This is one of the biggest challenges that our technology teams are up against – defenders have to be correct every time and all the time, while the attacker only needs to be correct once.
+Today, if you ask any chief information security officer about their favorite malware or ransomware software, they will go onto explain the technical nuances of how that software works.
+Therefore, it’s not a technological issue; rather, it’s about staying up with all the changes happening in the business at a certain point of time.
+Also, a degree of asymmetry is played out whenever something new (a cyber incident) is put into a business environment when the attacker happens to be in the right place at the right time.
+In such scenarios, the security defenses frequently fail in quickly reacting to the threat, and this according to me, is the biggest challenge that our technology teams are up against.

 "our purpose is not to protect servers but shield businesses and safeguard their customers’ critical data and reputation"

 With all these digital transformations happening, how do you envision the future in this landscape?